Back to Career Hacks

 *Industry benchmarks from Carta State of Private Markets 2025, Crunchbase H1 2024, Pitchwise 2026

-Why our numbers are systematically higher: Our sample is biased toward AI and high-growth tech companies — the kind that are actively hiring.
-According to Pitchwise, AI/ML seed rounds carry a 1.3x premium over the broader market, and AI Series A valuations are 1.7x the overall median per Carta.
+Our numbers run systematically higher because the sample is biased toward AI and high-growth tech companies, which are the ones doing most of the hiring.
+Pitchwise puts AI/ML seed rounds at a 1.3x premium over the broader market, and Carta pegs AI Series A valuations at 1.7x the overall median.
+That skew is the point.
+If you are job-hunting at startups, these are the companies you would actually work at.

-The most striking finding: "Seed" no longer means what you think it means.
+The clearest signal in the data is that "Seed" no longer means what you think it means.

 CompanySeed AmountDateFounder Background